turris-cz/user-docs/docs/hw/omnia-ng/omnia-ng.md

 ### M.2 E

 This slot is in the default configuration occupied by a **Noni 56M2-B Wi-Fi 7** card.
-This supports either 42mm or 52mm cards.
+This supports either 42mm or 52mm cards. **Turris Omnia NG Wired** has this slot free for your purposes (the Wi-Fi 7 card is not equipped).

 ![Turris Omnia NG insides](omnia-ng-inside.jpg)